jveverka/file-server/README.md

   - create empty directory
   - delete file or directory
   - move file or directory
+  - get audit data for resource (file or directory) like number of downloads, uploads, ...
 * Uses Role based access control
 * Supports multi-tenancy (many users and roles)
 * Access for anonymous users (user not logged in)